 Instead, you’ll often find a mostly empty lot with three or four cars in the area you’re allowed to “pick your own car” from.

-This was the scenario we were placed into on our recent trip to Austin, TX.
+This was the scenario we were placed into on a trip to Austin, TX.
 Because I’m a Hertz Gold Plus Rewards member, I can go directly to the lot and choose a car, skipping the counter.

 Walking to the lot, I had the choice of three cars.
 Wait, someone’s already in that car.
 Make that two cars.
 It’s Texas in the summer, check the interiors.
 Both cars have black leather interiors.